 The idea is that these tokens can then be spent on items useful within the Yumerium gaming eco-system or sold outside of that eco-system for other crypto-currencies such as Bitcoin.

-The ICO will first fund the creation of games to run within the Yumerium platform.
 Once that platform is up and running, it will then be opened up to third party developers through a suite of SDK kits.

 Though the white-paper is attractive and engaging, and offers a good overview of the market opportunity and Yumerium’s proposed solution, it is a little light on detail.
 More detail-minded investors may find themselves wishing that there was a deeper explanation on how the company proposes to implement the technical side of its plans.